Chr1st0h1/PHI-Copter/README.md

-## PHI-Copter
+# PHI-Copter
-# Development of the PHI-Copter
+## Development of the PHI-Copter
 aka PHI-Drone
 aka PHI-UAV

-The greek letter PHI stands as a symbol for the shape of the PHI-Drone
+The greek letter PHI stands as a symbol for the shape of the PHI-Drone with two ducts as propulsion system